 Prices based on standard brick-built properties.
 Coventry sits slightly below the national average, reflecting West Midlands market rates.

-Our RICS surveyors in Coventry have hands-on experience with the city's property types.
-They can distinguish between a standard brick-built terrace that suits a Level 2 and a system-built post-war home that needs a Level 3.
-They know the common issues affecting Coventry properties - from the perished pointing on Edwardian terraces in Earlsdon to the flat roof failures on 1960s maisonettes in Willenhall.
-Based locally, they can typically inspect within days of your booking.
+Our RICS surveyors in Coventry know the city’s housing stock well.
+They can tell a standard brick-built terrace that suits a Level 2 from a system-built post-war home that calls for a Level 3.
+They know the local problem spots, from the perished pointing on Edwardian terraces in Earlsdon to flat roof failures on 1960s maisonettes in Willenhall.
+Because they are based locally, we can usually arrange inspection within days of a booking.

 Enter the property address, type, approximate age, and number of bedrooms into our online form.
 You'll receive a price straight away.
 If the property is suitable for a Level 2 survey, you can book and pay online.
 We contact the seller or their estate agent within 24 hours to arrange access for the inspection.